noisebridge/MediaBridge/README.md

 You may find it convenient to work on the project in a linux docker [container](doc/container.md).

+Please use `pipenv run lint` before git pushes, to keep the codebase clean.

 ### Using the pipenv environment in VSCode

 To fix import errors and other Intellisense features, make sure you've let VSCode know about your pipenv environment.
 To do that: